 Supposing all there was that I could call "me" was a body.
 I would have senses and reflexes to allow me to interact with my surroundings, recoil from things that are too hot or too cold, respond to light and sound etc, but suppose that was all I could do, like some primitive life form that could only react to stimuli in very basic ways.

 Clearly there's a bit more to me than that or I wouldn't be sitting here writing this.

 So what else am I?

-If I am trying to work out a particularly complicated problem, there are times when I can just switch off all the mental churning around and go for a swim or have a nap, and then suddenly the solution to the problem emerges, seemingly out of nowhere, not from my logical brain but from some deeper part of me which I call my intuition.
+If I am trying to work out a particularly complicated problem, there are times when I can maybe go for a swim or a walk around the block, and then suddenly the solution to the problem emerges, seemingly out of nowhere, not from my logical brain but from some deeper part of me which I call my intuition.

 I also know that people around me appear to work in much the same way.
 They have thoughts and feelings and flashes of inspiration and intuition, and when they are able to calm down and allow their minds to be still, they can all be simply aware of "I am".

 "Maybe that "I am" in them is the same as the "I am" in me.

 I've just described my view of the world from the outside in, like a line from my surroundings via my body, feelings and thoughts to the innermost part of myself, the "I am" that is my deepest - and perhaps my only real - Self.